Malika Zouhali-Worrall

 Malika Zouhali-Worrall is a British-Moroccan film director and editor.
+She edited the feature documentaries Seeds (2025) and Union (film) (2024), both of which received awards at the Sundance Film Festival.

-She is the co-director of the 2012 documentary Call Me Kuchu, about Ugandan activist David Kato, which premiered at the Berlin International Film Festival, going on to win the Teddy Award and the Cinema fairbindet Award among others.
-She is also the co-director, with David Osit of the 2015 documentary Thank You for Playing.
+Zouhali-Worrall's first feature as a director was the 2012 documentary Call Me Kuchu, about Ugandan activist David Kato, which premiered at the Berlin International Film Festival, going on to win the Teddy Award and the Cinema fairbindet Award among others.
+Her second feature, directed collaboratively with David Osit, was the 2015 documentary Thank You for Playing.
 Osit and Zouhali-Worrall also directed the short film "Games You Can't Win" for The New York Times Op-Docs.
 Both the feature and short were inspired by the art house video game That Dragon, Cancer.
 In 2017, Thank You For Playing won an Emmy Award for Outstanding Arts and Culture Documentary.

 Zouhali-Worrall is also the director of the documentary shorts "Strange Grace: The Art of Amyra Léon", which broadcast on PBS American Masters in 2020, and "Video Visit", a Field of Vision film, which premiered at BlackStar Film Festival and the American Film Institute Film Festival in 2021.